 There have been a number of federal transportation laws over the years.
 Currently, the Fixing America’s Surface Transportation (FAST) Act, enacted in 2015, is in effect.
 It provides long-term funding certainty for surface transportation infrastructure planning and investment.
 This ensures that state and local governments can move forward with important transportation projects.
 Funding for senior transportation comes from many different federal, state, and local grants.
 Traditionally, transportation providers have used grants from the Federal Transit Administration’s Enhanced Mobility of Seniors and Individuals with Disabilities to purchase vehicles.
-Funding from the Older Americans Act is used to operate service.
+Funding from the Older Americans Act is used to operate the service.

-Metropolitan areas—under federal law, every region with a population over 50,000 must have a MPO, which comprises local government officials, public transit officials, and appropriate state officials.
+Metropolitan areas—under federal law, every region with a population over 50,000 must have an MPO, which comprises local government officials, public transit officials, and appropriate state officials.
 MPOs plan for the allocation of federal investment and are responsible for regional transportation planning.

 State planning—state transportation departments participate in the metropolitan planning process and are responsible for planning activities outside of metropolitan areas.
 The state transportation department develops the four-to-six-year state transportation improvement program (STIP).
 Projects listed in the regional transportation improvement plan are incorporated into the STIP.
 States agencies also prepare statewide long-range transportation plans.